cincuranet/blog/_posts/2012-04-23-232814-compare-nulls-in-database-as-in-c-in-entity-framework.md

 ---
+title: |
-title: "Compare NULLs in database as in C# in Entity Framework"
+  Compare NULLs in database as in C# in Entity Framework
 date: 2012-04-23T10:10:30Z
 tags:
   - C#